Royal Mint: Since 2014

 In the same month, the mint took in 48 tonnes of silver recovered from the shipwreck of the SS Gairsoppa (torpedoed in 1941), which was used to produce limited edition coins.

 In 2015, after nearly 50 years, the mint began producing its own line of bullion bars and coins under its revived Royal Mint Refinery brand.
 Then in 2016, the mint announced plans for Royal Mint Gold (RMG), a digital gold currency that uses blockchain to trade and invest in gold.
 However, this project was cancelled in 2018.

 The Royal Mint, in February 2020, listed its first financial product: the Royal Mint Physical Gold Commodity Exchange-traded fund (ETF): RMAU.
 It is listed on the London Stock Exchange and Deutsche Börse.
 RMAU is the first gold ETF backed 100% by the London Bullion Market Association responsible sourcing programme.
 Investors can also convert RMAU into coins and gold bars.
 The Royal Mint partnered with white label ETF firm HANetf.

 Jewellery line

 The Mint, seeking to diversify, launched a line of sustainable luxury hand-made jewellery, 886 by The Royal Mint, in 2022, selling online and from a shop in London's Burlington Arcade.
 The collection uses gold recovered from electronic waste and other recycled sources.
-In 2024 the it was expecting to become profitable the following year.
+In 2024, it was expecting to become profitable the following year.